Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Tropical optimization problems

-First, we note that substitution of $\alpha\bm{x}$, where $\alpha\ne\mathbb{0}$, for the vector $\bm{x}$ does not affect the objective function, and thus all solutions of \eqref{P-minqxAxp} are scale-invariant.
+Note that substitution of $\alpha\bm{x}$, where $\alpha\ne\mathbb{0}$, for the vector $\bm{x}$ does not affect the objective function, and thus all solutions of \eqref{P-minqxAxp} are scale-invariant.

-A partial solution to the problem formulated in a slightly different form was given in \cite{Krivulin2013Explicit}.
-We include the proof of this result into the next lemma for the sake of completeness, and to provide a starting point for further examination.
+A partial solution to the problem formulated in a slightly different form was given in \cite{Krivulin2013Explicit} as follows. \begin{lemma} Let $\bm{A}$ be a row-regular matrix, $\bm{p}$ be nonzero and $\bm{q}$ regular vectors.
+Then, the minimum value in problem \eqref{P-minqxAxp} is equal to $\Delta=(\bm{A}\bm{q})^{-}\bm{p}$, and attained at any vector $\bm{x}=\alpha\bm{q}$, where $\alpha>\mathbb{0}$. \end{lemma}